missionpinball/mpf/README.md

 Technology and Compatibility
 ----------------------------

-MPF is written in Python 3.
-It is compatible with Windows, Mac, and Linux using the same code and configurations.

-MPF interfaces with real, physical pinball machines via modern pinball controller hardware, including:
+You can use MPF to power your own custom-built machine, or to update software in existing Williams, Bally, Stern, or Data East pinball machines.
+MPF interfaces with machines via modern pinball controller hardware, including (but not limited to):

 * Multimorphic P-ROC or P3-ROC systems
 * FAST Pinball controllers
 * Open Pinball Project (OPP) open source hardware
 * Stern SPIKE pinball systems

-You can use MPF to power your own custom-built machine, or to update software in existing Williams, Bally, Stern, or Data East machines.
+MPF is written in Python 3.
+It is compatible with Windows, Mac, and Linux using the same code and configurations.

 There's also an [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)) which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.